pgfeldman/optevolver/README.md

 crossover_rate = 0.5
 mutation_rate = 0.5
 for i in range(num_generations):
+    tf.keras.backend.clear_session() # Needed to clear models from the gpu
     # run the optimizer with references to the eval and save functions, plus the crossover and mutation
     # rate.
 One of the reasons that we do this is that it can make sense to start with a high mutation and
     # crossover rate, but as we hillclimb, we may want more conservative values